nicolasbrailo/zigbee2mqtt2web/README.md

 * common.mk won't work for you, as it will assume you are working on the root of the project.
 You will need to manager your own pipfile (or copypaste the zmw common makefile).

+## Managing services

+Install new services with `make rebuild_ui && make install_svc`.
+This will trigger the install_svc.sh helper script.
+Once installed, you can:

+* Use config_apply and config_merge to manage all service config files from a single place.
+* Use restart_and_log to restart a service and tail its logs.
+* Use logs.sh to tail the logs of all services in the system.

+All service management scripts are wrappers on top of systemd/systemctl/journalctl.

 # Supported Services